cee-elle/just-the-docs/index.md

 ### Prerequisites
 To get the most out of this guide, you will need:
-- A computer installed with either:
+- A computer installed with either:<br>
--- macOS 10.10 or higher
+    - macOS 10.10 or higher
--- Windows 8 or higher
+    - Windows 8 or higher
--- Linux
+    - Linux
 - A keyboard and mouse or trackpad
 - Stable internet connection
 - Web browser (preferably Google Chrome)